 Do I need to wipe my Mac?

 Some Mac users may wonder if they should wipe their Mac before installing a major update to the operating system.
 Some people like to do a clean install as it can minimize issues with the update and give them a clean slate to work with.
 But there really isn't a good reason to wipe your Mac first unless you are already experiencing issues with your Mac that can't be fixed (see Step 4 below for advice on getting your Mac healthy).

-If you do want to do a clean install though we have advice here: How to clean install macOS Big Sur, Catalina or older.
+If you do want to do a clean install though we have advice here: How to clean install macOS.

 Step 1: Check for problems with the macOS version